 So this book isn’t about manipulating people.
-It’s more of being a good communicator and having better human relations in general since this book was written over 90 almost one hundred years ago.
+It’s more about being a good communicator and having better human relations in general since this book was written 90 almost one hundred years ago.
 There are times that the book can be tone-deaf, but that’s the thing about self-help books.

 Read More Similar Books:

 5 Books Like How To Win Friends And Influence People

 5 Books Similar To Conversations With Friends